lmc2179/bayesian_bootstrap/README.md

 # Overview of the `bayesian_bootstrap` module

-The main module in the `bayesian_bootstrap` package is the `bootstrap` module.
-The `bootstrap` module contains tools for doing approximate bayesian inference using the Bayesian Bootstrap introduced in [Rubin's _The Bayesian Bootstrap_](https://projecteuclid.org/euclid.aos/1176345338).
+This module contains tools for doing approximate bayesian inference using the Bayesian Bootstrap introduced in [Rubin's _The Bayesian Bootstrap_](https://projecteuclid.org/euclid.aos/1176345338).

 It contains the following: